jaeyk/aapi_georgia/README.md

 1. ~~Plot the monthly publication patterns~~ (time series)

 2. Discover the mostly frequently mentioned locations over time across the two corpora (time series)

+3. Discover the distribution of Asian American popualtions and votes in Georgia across counties